-- Hot tea with lemon, honey and a pinch of cinnamon to help relieve cough and fight infections.
+- Hot tea with lemon, honey, and a pinch of cinnamon to help reduce cough and fight infections.

 - Steam a hot shower or steam tent to help loosen phlegm.

-- A healthy diet to stimulate your immune system.
+- A healthy diet stimulates your immune system.

 Which are the risk factors?

-The risk factors for rales depend on its cause.
+The risk factors for rales depend on their cause.
 In general, several things put you at risk for lung problems: